Father’s Day, June 14th 2015. My best friend dies.

-When I first arrive in Studley (late 2012), it takes me just over a year to establish a suitable local pub.
-The one I eventually choose – The Black Lion* – is what I like to think of as a ‘proper boozer’.
+When I first arrive in Studley, Warwickshire (late 2012), it takes me just over a year to establish a social base i.e. a pub.
+The one I eventually choose – The Black Lion* – is what I like to think of as a ‘proper boozer’ and a haven for real ale enthusiasts.
 In other words, not exactly spit ‘n’ sawdust but not an identikit Weatherspoons either.
-Run by the ever genial Mike* and frequented by a cross-section of ‘locals’, it’s one of those pubs that offers a warm, welcoming atmosphere all year round – a pub for all seasons, if you will.
-If you ever happen to visit the place, you’ll know exactly what I’m getting at.
+Run by the unflappable, convivial Mike* and frequented by a cross-section of locals, it’s one of those taverns that offers a warm, welcoming atmosphere all year round – a pub for all seasons is the best way to describe it.
+If you know or ever happen to visit the place, you’ll know exactly what I’m getting at.

 “Do you know which was the only Sex Pistols track that Sid Vicious played on?”